oracle/terraform-provider-oci/website/docs/index.html.markdown

 user account above in the _API Keys_ section of the web console.
 For details on how to create and configure keys see [Required Keys and OCIDs](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm).
 - `fingerprint` - The fingerprint of the public key added in the above user's _API Keys_ section of the web console.
 - `region` - The region to target with this provider configuration.
+Use the full region name like `us-phoenix-1` or `eu-frankfurt-1`.
+Refer Oracle Cloud Infrastructure [Regions](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/regions.htm) for a list of available regions and availability domains.

 #### Environment variables
 It is common to export the above values as environment variables, or source them in different bash profiles when executing